ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Mother E

-You were born in a simple apartment in Söder in downtown Stockholm in 1959 and you are 53 years old.
+You were born in a simple apartment in Södermalm in downtown Stockholm in 1959 and you are 53 years old.
 You have a practical mind and like getting things done.
 After high-school, you started a catering business that you have run since then.
 It has slowly grown, and you now have a solid network of chefs and can take on rather large events.
 Unfortunately, profitability is a bit of a challenge meaning you make ends meet, but not a lot more.
 The job also means long hours and late evenings, but you are proud of what you have achieved.
 Your only concern is that you have not been able to give your daughter the financial security you would have wanted.

 Your were married for a few years to your daughters father, a charming Australian bartender , before you split up and he moved back to his native country.
 You do not actively dislike each other, but you have very little contact these days.
 Your daughter has not wanted to meet him after he left, and it has simply not happened.